zhanymkanov/fastapi-best-practices/README.md

 ```
 ### 3. Use dependencies for data validation vs DB
-Pydantic can only validate the values of client input.
+Pydantic can only validate the values from client input.
 Use dependencies to validate data against database constraints like email already exists, user not found, etc.
 ```python3
 # dependencies.py